vganapati/LED_PVAE/README.md

 ## Experimental Dataset <a name="experimental"></a>

-Download the experimental dataset from [figshare](https://figshare.com/s/635499acfdcdf0893750), and place into the `LED_PVAE` folder.
+Download the experimental dataset as a `.zip` file from [figshare](https://figshare.com/s/635499acfdcdf0893750), uncompress and place into the `LED_PVAE` folder.

 Run standard iterative optimization using the full stack of intensity images obtained by sequential, single LED illumination:
 ```